Sove67/webapp_team27/README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── scripts                  # Folder for scripts
-    /attach-posts.js         # Create html elements for one post in the postList.html page /create-post.js          # Create a new post in the database from the user's input /loginTrigger.js         # Open the login page if the user is not logged in
+    /attach-posts-profile.js # Attaches approptiate post cards to a profile page /attach-posts.js         # Create html elements for one post in the postList.html page /create-post.js          # Create a new post in the database from the user's input /loginTrigger.js         # Open the login page if the user is not logged in